patmcdonald/ProgData52465_project/README.md

 ## Patrick McDonald G00281051

-#### This GitHub repository contains my assignment in a Jupyter Notebook file.
+#### This GitHub repository contains my above assignment in a Jupyter Notebook file.

 #### The [notebook](https://github.com/patmcdonald/ProgData52465_project/blob/master/Programming%20for%20Data%20Analysis%20Project%202018.ipynb) can be read in [nbviewer](https://nbviewer.jupyter.org/): Just copy and paste the notebook URL into [nbviewer](https://nbviewer.jupyter.org/) and it can be read.
 This is more reliable than using GitHub, as there may be rendering issues, occasionally.